 By the time that the El Salvadoran colón was replaced by the US dollar, it had an exchange rate of 8.75 to one.
 The colón replaced the peso at par in 1919.
 The colón was the currency of El Salvador between 1892 and 2001.
 Like the Costa Rica colón, the El Salvador colón was named after Christopher Columbus (Cristóbal Colón in Spanish).
 The colon has not officially ceased to be legal tender.
 So don't be scared if you get some while receiving your change at some store or restaurant.

-Hotels: In El Salvador, you will find places where you can get a room in a shared hostel dorm room for $5 USD, there are also private rooms that usually cost around $10 USD.
-Nicer or regular hotels start at around $30 USD and go up to more than $150 UDS.
-For that price, you will get air conditioning (an essential for me since the weather here is so hot), a very comfortable bed, and most of the times breakfast.
+Hotels: In El Salvador, you will find places where you can get a budget room in a shared hostel dorm room and there are also private rooms as well.
+Nicer or regular hotels start low and go up to more than $150 USD.
+For that price, you will get air conditioning, a very comfortable bed, and most of the times breakfast.

 Restaurants: Simple meals cost just a few dollars, especially at the street stalls.
-You can find the traditional pupusas for as little as 3 for $1 USD, beverages are around $1 USD too.
+You can find the traditional pupusas and beverages for around $1 USD.
 A full meal is around $2 or $3 USD.
 If you are looking for European Food, Asian Food or fast food you will have to up your budget to about $5 USD.
-Overall food is very cheap in El Salvador.
+Overall the food is very cheap in El Salvador.

 Things to do: Most of the single tours being offered in El Salvador are pretty inexpensive.
 The most common ones go from a couple of dollars to around $50 USD.
 Diving is likely to be your most expensive outing if you choose to do it, which will be around $75 USD for two dives.
 Most of the parks or museums cost only around $3 USD.